 Mechanical, electrical, and mechatronics departments know the problem: 12 to 16 rigs, 100 or more students, timetabling that is a patchwork of shifts and rotations.
 The result is uneven contact hours across a cohort sitting the same exam and the same job market.
 A browser-based simulator removes the constraint entirely.

 Setting up a university cohort?
-Create a free account or set up your team.
+Create a free account, set up your team, or request institutional pricing.

 The problem